Robotics Competitions

 Each of these program launches has come with budgetary considerations.
 In order to successfully launch and expand the programs, I have built detailed proposals which presented the need and a range of possible price points at which we could meet those needs.
 These proposals included precise costs and reasons for each item which needed to be purchased.
 When possible, it also included cheaper alternatives, where possible, and timelines which would allow us to spread the costs out.

-These proposals ranged from roughly $15,000 in a year up to nearly $90,000 in year for a major program expansion.
+These proposals ranged from roughly $15,000 for a smaller launch year up to nearly $90,000 in year for a major program expansion.
 In both schools, versions of my proposal were accepted with minimal modifications because of the detail and planning put into them.

 Long Term Projects